 My own journey started with the shock discovery that a glass of freshly-squeezed orange juice shot my blood glucose up to 9.3.

-My two greatest difficulties were giving up commercial bread, scones and cakes for ever; and taking a brisk walk after dinner.
-Discovering that natural honey had a low GI softened eschewing sugar.
+My greatest difficulties were giving up commercial bread, scones and cakes for ever; and taking a brisk walk after dinner.
+Discovering that natural honey had a low GI softened having to eschew sugar.

 The bread story actually reached back into the mists of time; watching college friends mill their own flour and bake their own loaves.
 Many years later I decided to emulate them and continue to do so to this day.

-The result is the most delicious best bread in the whole world, baked with 100% wholemeal flour and using a sourdough starter.
+The result is the most delicious best bread in the whole world, baked with 100% wholemeal flour; using a sourdough starter.

-The good news is that with a HbA1c now of 5.4 all anxiety has left; and at 75 both the good wife and I are busy, cheerful and going at life filled with enthusiasm and joy.
-It will inevitably one day come to an end.
+The encouraging news is that with a HbA1c now of 5.4 all anxiety has left; and at 76 both the good wife and I are busy, cheerful and going at life filled with enthusiasm and joy.
+It will inevitably one day come to an end; but death will have no sting.

 But we continue to be diligent.

-Here are some gems from a weight loss conference; some very helpful ideas from top physicians.
+Here are a few gems from a weight loss conference; some very helpful ideas espoused by top physicians.

-"We really want to be much more upstream by thinking of it as biologic disease and learning from cancer; and how it is much more about early screening and detection.
+"We really want to be much more upstream by thinking of obesity as a biologic disease and learning from cancer; and how it is much more about early screening and detection.
 Then, if you find something, reversing the biology and make it benign."

 - Dr Mike McConnell, Clinical Professor of Medicine, Stanford

-Desserts are kept for high and holy days.
+Desserts too are kept for high and holy days; malva pudding is gone for ever.

 Strong research proves that type 2 diabetes can be completely put into remission without the use of any drugs by using food as medicine.

-Notice the large amount of fibre in these foods; it's strongly associated with weight loss and better control of blood glucose.
+Notice the large amount of fibre in these foods; it's strongly associated with weight loss, improved pancreatic function and better control of blood glucose.

-There are so few specific warning signs of prediabetes; that's why it is so dangerous and 80% of those eating typical grocery store food are completely unaware that the Sword of Damocles hangs over their heads.
+There are so few specific warning signs of prediabetes; that's why it is so dangerous.
+80% of those eating typical grocery store food are completely unaware that the Sword of Damocles hangs over their heads.

 Fatigue is a common symptom but it pertains to so many other diseases; it's not specific.

-Tingling and numbness especially in the feet should certainly be taken seriously.
+Tingling and numbness especially in the feet should absolutely be taken seriously.

-Abdominal obesity is certainly a sign that all is not well; the organs are surrounded by "white fat."
+Abdominal obesity is certainly a sign that all is not well in the state of Denmark; the organs are surrounded by and infiltrated with "white fat."
+It literally squeezes out the islets of Langerhans in your pancreas that secrete insulin.

-If 80% of the population are suffering from this serious malady then everyone should have a 1 hour GTT periodically.
-Take a long walk once the test is over.
+If 80% of the population is suffering from this serious malady then everyone should have a 1 hour GTT periodically.
+Take a long walk once the test is over; it's an immense amount of sugar.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.